klum-dsl/klum-ast/README.md

 # Breaking changes

+I decided to release 1.2.0 prior to doing some extensive refactorings including splitting into runtime and compile time dependencies.

+Thus 1.2.0 is simply a step up to 2.0.0, mainly designed to replace various rc-version in use.

-New features being introduced in 1.2.0 will need KlumAST (or KlumUtil) to be present on the classpath during runtime.
-The details are not yet finalized, take care when adopting a 1.2.0 release candidate.
+Some new features being introduced in 1.2.0 need KlumAST to be present on the classpath during runtime.

 Closure are now all `DELEGATE_ONLY`, this means methods of an outer object cannot be directly accessed.
 This is cleaner and somewhat closer to the behaviour of